brikrey67/rails-views/readme.md

             PUT    /artists/:id(.:format)      artists#update
             DELETE /artists/:id(.:format)      artists#destroy
 ```

 The command `rails routes` allows us at any time to view the current routes of our application, and to see the controller actions mapped to each route.

-For example, let's look at the request/response life cycle of a `get` request hitting the `artists` `index` action.
+For example, let's look at the request/response life cycle of a `get` request hitting the `ArtistsController`'s' `index` action.

-When a user visits: `http:localhost:3000/artists`
+When a user visits `http:localhost:3000/artists`...

 - The user types in a url, which triggers a request to the server.
 It hits the router.
-The router says, "a GET request to the '/artists' path?
-No problem!
-Hey, `artists` controller, you need to perform the `index` action"
+The **router** handles a `GET` request made to the `/artists` path, then signals to the `ArtistsController` to perform its `index` action.

-- The `artists` controller says, "An index action?
-I've got one of those.
-Lets see, it says here I need to ask the model for information about all of the artists.
-Hey, ActiveRecord Model, give me that data!"
+- `ArtistsController` looks for its index action.
+The index method uses ActiveRecord to fetch `Artist` data and store it in an instance variable.

-- Thanks for all the artists, Now I'm going to send all this information to the view.
-The view than generates a response to the client.
+- The index view is rendered with the data (instance variables) from the controller.
+The view is then handed over to the client as a response.

-Let's write the code to make this response a reality.
+Let's implement this response!

 ## We Do: Define an Index Action and View (15 min)